ohiofi/game-design-curriculum/README.md

 "Show, Don't Tell" - Advice that narrative writing should show actions, relationships, and feelings instead of just directly telling the reader what happened.
 Too much exposition is generally considered a bad thing. https://en.wikipedia.org/wiki/Show,_don%27t_tell

+God of War and the Mechanics of an Epic Story (No Spoilers) by NIKMOE https://www.youtube.com/watch?v=wCB1JOcJHOE

 ## Are Video Games Art?